ProsperWorks/copper-sdk/docs/REFERENCE.md

 sdk.closeModal({ foo: 'bar'})
 ```

-#### setUI
+#### setAppUI
-The method setUI will change the UI of the parent prosperworks web page.
+The method setAppUI will change the UI of the parent prosperworks web page.
 ###### Parameter
 | Name | Type   | Required | Description                                                                                                                                                 |
 | ---- | ------ | -------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |